How to Become a Nurse Midwife in Colorado: Complete Guide

 Examination Preparation and Testing

 Candidates can register for the examination through the AMCB website and prepare using the comprehensive Candidate Handbook.
-Testing is conducted through Professional Service Industries (PSI) at testing centers located in:
+Testing is conducted through Professional Service Industries (PSI) at testing centers located in Aurora and Grand Junction.

-Upon successful completion, candidates receive their CNM or CM certification, which is valid for five years and can be renewed through the AMCB’s Certificate Maintenance Program.
+Upon successful completion, candidates receive their CNM or CM certification, which is valid for five years and can be renewed through the AMCB’s Certificate Maintenance Program, requiring continuing education or re-examination.

 Step 3.
 Apply for Advanced Practice Registration through the Colorado Board of Nursing